Restricted developments in partizan misere game theory: Comparability

-So canonical forms `work' in mis\`ere play; but in general the concept is less useful than in normal play, because it is so hard to find instances of domination or reversibility.
-We do at least have a slightly-modified {\em hand-tying} principle, which can be used to demonstrate domination of options.
+In normal play, $G\geq H$ if and only if $G-H$ is previous-win, and so there is an easy test for inequality of games.
+In general mis\`ere play, we do not have this test, and so proving $G\geq H$ in mis\`ere play requires proving $o(G+X)\geq o(H+X)$ for all games $X$.

+We do at least have a slightly-modified {\em hand-tying} principle for mis\`ere games \cite{MesdaO2007}.
 In normal-play, this principle says that if two games $G$ and $H$ differ only by the addition of one or more extra left options to $G$, then Left can do at least as well playing $G$ as playing $H$ ($G\geq H$, in normal play); at worst, Left can `tie her hand' and ignore the extra options, thereby essentially playing the game $H$ instead of $G$.
 In mis\`ere play, the same argument holds, with one stipulation: the set $H^{\lopt}$ of left options cannot be empty.
 If it is, adding a left option is not always beneficial to Left, who is sometimes happy to have no move in a position.
 However, when there already exists at least one left option, Left can simply ignore any additional ones.
 This principle was used in \cite{Milley2013} and \cite{DorbecRSS} to classify day-2 and day-3 dicot games.